facenord-sud/icwot/README.md

 It will:

 1. Register to the specified host by ` POST ` method and sending in the body information(s).
- Currently, information is the uri needed for the host to send informations to the client.
+ Currently, the body information is the uri needed for the host to send informations to the client.
 2. Start a [sinatra](http://www.sinatrarb.com) server on default port 4567.
 Logging messages will be saved by default to : your-home-directory/log/icwot-msg.log